Impact factor: 1.941*

 * 2013 Journal Citation Reports (Thomson Reuters, 2014)

 Injury Prevention is an international peer review journal, offers the best in science, policy, and public health practice to reduce the burden of injury in all age groups around the world.
 The journal publishes original research, opinion, debate and special features on the prevention of unintentional, occupational and intentional (violence-related) injuries.
-It is the official journal of the Society for Advancement of Violence and Injury Research (SAVIR) and the International Society for Child and Adolescent Injury Prevention.
+It is the official journal of the Society for Advancement of Violence and Injury Research (SAVIR) and the International Society for Child and Adolescent Injury Prevention (ISCAIP).

 Safety 2014 themed issue

 Disappointed by the cancellation of Safety 2014?
 We have collected the best in global injury prevention research in an online only themed issue to make up for the missed sessions.
-The issue is free to read for a limited time.

 In celebration of the 20th anniversary of Injury Prevention, we asked our readers and editorial board to identify 6 of the most influential papers from the archive.
 We are republishing one of these in each issue alongside a commentary on the importance of the paper.